A Good Day to Die Hard: Theatrical

 In the United States and Canada, the film was distributed to 2,328 theaters for night showings on February 13.
 Select theaters also held a one-time special marathon of all Die Hard films to lead up to A Good Day to Die Hards nationwide release, with Bruce Willis making a personal appearance at one of these marathons in New York City to thank fans.
 The film then expanded to a total of 3,553 theaters, including IMAX theaters, on February 14.

+Home media

-Home mediaA Good Day to Die Hard was released on DVD and Blu-ray on June 4, 2013.
+A Good Day to Die Hard was released on DVD and Blu-ray on June 4, 2013.
 There is an extended cut that is only available on the Blu-ray version.
 It features a longer car chase through Moscow and some other slightly extended scenes.
 It also completely removes Lucy from the film.
 However, Winstead's name still appears in the end credits despite being cut from this version.